 - Cilantro, jalapeno slices and yogurt, for garnish

 Pulse some of the beans in a food processor to break them, up and release their starch.
 Add the rest of the beans, chili powder, cilantro, and lime juice to the food processor with 2 cups of the stock with some onions.
 Pulse to combine.
 Taste and season with salt.
 Refrigerate or freeze until ready to eat.
 To serve heat in a medium saucepan over high heat until steaming, and add cilantro leaves, jalapeno and a dollop of yogurt for garnish.

 - 1 15.5 ounce can tomatoes

 - 1/4 cup grated parmesan cheese, plus more for serving

 - Croutons for serving

-Put 2 cups of the stock, the tomatoes, parmesan, and olive oil with the onions into a food processor.
+Put 2 cups of the stock with some onions, the tomatoes, parmesan, and olive oil with the onions into a food processor.
 Pulse to puree.
 Transfer to a container.
 Refrigerate or freeze until ready to eat.
 To serve, heat in a medium saucepan over high heat until steaming, top with croutons.